AdaCore/spark2014/lrm/source/packages.rst

    aspect_specification can only be provided as part of a Refined_State aspect specification within the body of the package.]

 #.
-The state abstractions declared in an Abstract_State aspect of a package,
-   if present, must cover all the hidden state of the package.
-   [The rule is checked when the package is analyzed.]

-#.
 A **null** ``abstract_state_list`` specifies that a package contains no
    hidden state or variables declared in its ``visible_part``.
    [The specification is is checked when the package is analyzed.]